zulzeen/pydio-doc-howto/oidc_aws_cognito.md

-This how-to shows you how to let users authenticate to Cells Enterprise using the AWS Cognito identity platform.
+This how-to shows you how to let users authenticate to Cells Enterprise Distribution using the AWS Cognito identity platform.
 Amazon Cognito lets you add user sign-up, sign-in, and access control to your web and mobile apps quickly and easily.

 ## Pre-requisites